Sunday, 29 June 2025

 I am pleased to recount that Boss man has approved my fixed days and hours 👏 so the countdown begins.
 We've done a few settling-in sessions at nursery and Little X is unconcerned when I leave - I watched her through the window today after I'd been "gone" for 15 minutes and she was toddling around with toys in hand and doing her own thing.
 It feels like a milestone accomplished.
 Although...
 It takes a silly amount of time to pack Little X's things the night before and to prepare her food in the morning - with everything labelled.
 And so far it's only one meal.
 I may just come undone when it's water bottle, milk, breakfast, lunch, two snacks and then I have to make my own lunch 😂

 I have offered longer days to Boss and in return he is happy for me to take unpaid leave for the nursery holidays not covered by my leave entitlement.
 I will still be under the earnings threshold for Universal Credit so I will keep all my earnings.
-But I was disappointed to realise that by agreeing to the bigger-than-planned contract, I will lose lost of my council tax reduction.
+But I was disappointed to realise that by agreeing to the bigger-than-planned contract, I will lose most of my council tax reduction.
 Honestly it's no wonder there are people who don't work for a decade...
 I will be working for about £8 an hour once that slap combines with my nursery fees and my transport costs.
 Oh well, let's call it cheaper than therapy.

 I may try to find a home child carer for holidays so that I can work those weeks too.
 We'll see.